Meisterstu/movieMoment/README.md

-# MovieMoment - yourFAVOURITEwatchlist
+# MovieMoment - Your Favourite Watchlist
-Explore and discover your favorite movies or those you're eager to watch.
+Explore and discover your favourite movies or those you're eager to watch.
 Dive into movie details, poster, and trailer, and effortlessly curate your personal watchlist.
 Enjoy the ultimate MovieMoment with a seamless and user-friendly watchlist experience.

 ## Description

-This project aims create a movie dashboard with form inputs.
+This project aims to create a movie dashboard with form inputs.
 When a user searches for a movie they are presented with a list of options.
 On selection, information about the movie is displayed along with the trailer.

 ## Table of Contents